klustria/helidon-mp-ocivault-unittest/Practices.md

       import javax.inject.Inject;
       import javax.ws.rs.client.WebTarget;
       ```
-10. Now it is time to write our first test method that will exercise the JaxRS resource and perform create secret call via `SecretsResource.createSecret()`.
+10. It is time to write our first test method that will exercise the JaxRS resource and perform create secret call via the application's `SecretsResource.createSecret()`.
     1. Use the injected `webTarget` object to make a http request that needs to issue a post method on `secret/NewSecretKey` path and deliver a payload content that represents the secret value.
     2. Http response entity should match FakeSecretsData.CREATE_SECRET_ID.
     3. Http response code should match 200.
-    4. The code snippet will look like below, copy and place right after the `private WebTarget webTarget` declaration:
+    4. The code snippet will look like below.
+Copy and place this right after the `private WebTarget webTarget` declaration:
        ```java
        @Test
        void testCreateSecret() {